The best electric toothbrushes for a healthy smile in 2024, tried and tested by us

 Reasons to avoid

 There's nothing more frustrating than an electric toothbrush that cuts out mid-clean.
 Luckily, with the Waken More Sustainable Sonic Electric Toothbrush, that's not a problem.
 Our shopping writer Hannah Holway tested this brush for over two weeks and still uses it today.
-She's consistently impressed by how long the battery lasts in this device, working out that she gets up 227 brushes per charge.
+She's consistently impressed by how long the battery lasts in this device, working out that she gets up to 227 brushes per charge.

 "I've had the brush for about three months and genuinely have not had to charge it once.
 It says it can go 60 brushes without a charge but considering I brush mine two to three times a day, I've gotten way more brushes out of the one charge than 60," says Hannah.

 When it comes to using the brush, it's also a smooth experience."The toothbrush has three modes which are easy to click through," she says.
 "The first is very intense, there's a kind of 'staggered' mode, then a more relaxed mode which I usually go for when I use the brush."
 Like all the best electric toothbrushes, it also comes with a haptic feedback timer that counts down brushing time every 30 seconds.
-Although, it doesn't come with a pressure sensor, so you'll have to monitor the pressure yourself.
+Although it doesn't come with a pressure sensor, so you'll have to monitor the pressure yourself.

 The heads don't rotate, much like the Suri Sustainable Electric Toothbrush, and the device comes with soft bristles, but the brush certainly gets the job done.
 "It works better on my teeth than any other brush I've tried.
 Plus, the heads are really easy to remove for a thorough clean."